 - Screening mammogram – shows changes in the breast up to two years before a patient or physician can feel them

 - 3D Mammography – This is one of the newest technologies in breast imaging, also referred to as tomosynthesis.
 This advanced technology allows the radiologist to see dense breast tissue in "multiple slices" from many different angles.
 It improves accuracy and sensitivity as compared to a standard screening mammogram.
 3D Mammograms can help detect cancer in women, especially those with dense breast tissue.
 At this time, 3D mammograms are offered at the Bronson Center for Women at Bronson Methodist Hospital, Bronson Advanced Radiology Services, Bronson Mammography and Mary Coleman Women's Center at Bronson Battle Creek.
+Starting in May 2019, Bronson South Haven Testing & Imaging Services will also offer 3D mammograms.
 Michigan enacted a Breast Density Notification Law on June 1, 2015.

 To schedule an appointment for a mammogram